viamrobotics/docs/docs/components/sensor/_index.md

 | [`renogy`](renogy)| [Renogy battery temperature sensor](https://www.amazon.com/Renogy-Battery-Temperature-Sensor-Controllers/dp/B07WMMJFWY) |
 | [`sensirion-sht3xd`](sensirion-sht3xd) | [Sensirion SHT3x-DIS temperature and humidity sensor](https://www.adafruit.com/product/2857) |

-Want to use another model of sensor to build your robot?
-You can implement a model of sensor that is not natively supported by Viam by creating and registering your own model of a sensor.
+You can implement a model of sensor that is not natively supported by Viam by [creating and registering your own model of a sensor](/program/extend/modular-resources/).
-This allows you to have the same access and control of the sensor through Viam as you would if it was already a registered model.
+This allows you to have the same access and control of the sensor through Viam as you would if it was a built-in model.

-Follow [these instructions](/program/extend/modular-resources/) to define a custom model of the sensor resource.
-See [here](https://github.com/viam-labs/wifi-sensor) for an example of using the Viam Go SDK to implement a [WiFi stength sensor](https://github.com/viam-labs/wifi-sensor/blob/main/linuxwifi/linuxwifi.go), and [here](https://github.com/viamrobotics/viam-python-sdk/tree/main/examples/module) for an example of creating a custom component module with the Viam Python SDK.
+See [the Viam Labs GitHub](https://github.com/viam-labs/wifi-sensor) for an example of using the Viam Go SDK to implement a [WiFi strength sensor](https://github.com/viam-labs/wifi-sensor/blob/main/linuxwifi/linuxwifi.go), and [the Viam Robotics GitHub](https://github.com/viamrobotics/viam-python-sdk/tree/main/examples/module) for an example of creating a custom component module with the Viam Python SDK.

 {{% alert title="Note" color="note" %}}

+Viam has two component types defined separately from *sensor* that you can use to implement sensors with specific functions.

-Viam has a separate, more specific component type called [movement sensor](/components/movement-sensor/) specifically for Global Positioning System (GPS) units, inertial measurement units (IMUs), and other sensors that detect position, velocity, and acceleration.
+1. [Movement sensor](/components/movement-sensor/) is defined for Global Positioning System (GPS) units, inertial measurement units (IMUs), and other sensors that detect position, velocity, and acceleration.

-Viam also has an [encoder component](/components/encoder/) that is distinct from sensor.
+2. [Encoder](/components/encoder/) is defined for sensors that can detect speed and direction of rotation of a motor or a joint.

 {{% /alert %}}